-Marie Selby left her property in our care to preserve an oasis of green space in the midst of downtown Sarasota.
+Marie Selby left her property in our care to preserve a bayfront oasis in the midst of downtown Sarasota.
 Her executors created the world’s only botanical research garden specializing in epiphytes, or air plants such as orchids and bromeliads.

-While our work has progressed, our 15-acre bayfront property found itself still in need of the infrastructure a public botanical garden requires, especially considering future sea level rise to protect our collections.
-As Selby Gardens moves into the future, we envision an improved master site plan that connects our more than 200,000 visitors each year with the important work conducted by our professional staff.
+In 2020, Selby Gardens adopted Historic Spanish Point as a second campus.
+This cultural landmark less than 10 miles from the Downtown Sarasota campus boasts an archaeological record that encompasses approximately 5,000 years of Florida history.
+Today, Selby Gardens’ two campuses offer visitors 45 acres of bayfront sanctuaries connecting people with air plants of the world, native nature, and our regional history.
+While our work has progressed, our Downtown Sarasota campus found itself still in need of the infrastructure a public botanical garden requires, especially considering future sea level rise to protect our collections.
+As Selby Gardens moves into the future, we envision an improved master site plan that connects our more than 230,000 visitors each year with the important work conducted by our professional staff.
 These improvements move our scientific and living collections out of flood zones and into secure structures using the latest green building technology.
 We are proud that this plan upholds our past and also ensures Selby Gardens’ future, which has significant scientific importance.

 This thought-out plan also allows us to expand on Marie’s original gift to the community at the highest level.

 Marie Selby Botanical Gardens